DebonairSM/eu-to-na-fila/README.md

 - Queue data (for viewing when offline)
 - Shop configuration

-WebSocket reconnects automatically when back online.
+Polling resumes automatically when back online.

 ## Migration to Postgres